 Here is a sample salary increase request letter.
 It is written in the formal business format and may be sent by certified mail if it’s a large company or hand delivered if it’s a small company.

-The employee should keep copies of all communication involving this salary increase request.
-The employee should find out the name of the human resource contact or of the person in charge of salary increases and address the letter to him or her.
+You should keep copies of all communication involving this salary increase request.
+Also, you should find out the name of the human resource contact or of the person in charge of salary increases and address the letter to him or her.

 May 30, 2019

 Miami, FL 33101

 Attn: Tammy Crawford